thiteixeira/thiteixeira.github.io/README.md

-# thiteixeira.github.io
+# Welcome to My Professional Web Page

-Professional Web Page
+Here you will find information about my research, publications, bio, resume, and projects.